Taye-org/pythonapp/README.md

  ## Jenkins CI/CD Pipeline with Docker, Snyk & GitHub Integration
 This project demonstrates how to build a secure CI/CD pipeline using Jenkins, Docker, Snyk, and GitHub.
-The pipeline automates building, scanning, pushing, and deploying a Docker image containing a simple HTML app.
+The pipeline automates building, scanning, pushing, and deploying a Docker image containing a simple python flask app.

 # Project Objectives
 ✅ Set up Jenkins and connect it to a GitHub repository